astra-net/astra-link/cli/README.md

-# Horizon CLI
+# AstraAstraLink CLI
-CLI is a utility that provides a command-line interface to all the components to the Horizon bridge and allow performing end-to-end bridge functionalities.
+CLI is a utility that provides a command-line interface to all the components to the AstraAstraLink bridge and allow performing end-to-end bridge functionalities.

 ## CLI Help Infomation
 `node index.js [command] -h`